-Is Enlightenment the Right Word for Spiritual Liberation?
+Is Enlightenment the Same as Spiritual Liberation?

 What is enlightenment?
 Different people answer this question differently.
 The word enlightenment is also interpreted differently in different contexts.
 For some people enlightenment means a sudden revelation or intuition.
 It is as if a light bulb has flashed in your mind about a perplexing problem or about a new idea you have been searching for, or as if light has been shed upon a dark corner of your mind, and reveled to you a hidden gem.
 Since it is closely associated with knowledge and learning, it is also used to connote teaching or explaining.
 This is the commonest and familiar definition of enlightenment.
 It is also the most superficial, because it deals with but one aspect of enlightenment only, that is mental liberation.

 The word enlightenment is an English word, derived from Latin.
 When we use it to explain important concepts of eastern philosophies, we are bound to face problems and corruption of ideas, as it happened to many important eastern concepts.
 Western scholars until now rarely adapted to eastern thought without making up something in the process.
 Since the medieval times, they have been using the knowledge and standards of the western world, which are strikingly inferior in both scope and quality to their eastern counterparts, to make sense of the Indian, spiritual, and religious concepts.
 In the process, they minimized their importance or altered their meaning.
 They have influenced our thinking and approach so much that we are stroll trying to make sense of our spiritual ideas and find their original meaning.